A month-by-month guide to the titles we're excited about this year, from novels to non-fiction to books for kids.

 The Water Dancer by Ta-Nehisi Coates (6 Feb)

-This surrealist story set in the pre–Civil War South by the award-winning author of We Were Eight Years in Power became a New York Times bestseller last year, with book-club queen Oprah Winfrey describing it as no less than ‘one of the best books I have read in my entire life.’
+This surrealist story set in the pre–Civil War deep South by the award-winning author of We Were Eight Years in Power became a New York Times bestseller last year, with book-club queen Oprah Winfrey describing it as no less than ‘one of the best books I have read in my entire life.’

 Grown Ups by Marian Keyes (6 Feb)